 LOS ANGELES (CBSLA) — A Feb.
-24 memorial at Staples Center to honor Kobe and Gianna Bryant will require tickets, the Lakers announced in a press release Friday.
+24 memorial at Staples Center to honor Kobe and Gianna Bryant will require tickets.

 Prices will range from $224 to $24.02.
 If demand exceeds the number of tickets being sold, registered fans will be entered into a lottery and randomly selected to purchase tickets.
 Tickets will be non-transferable.